nguyenhan-se/AppLaiXe/README.md

 1- core -  contains the objects that is used all across the application.
 2- data - Contains the data layer of your project, includes directories for local, network and shared pref/cache.
 3- domain - contains the usecases, repositories and entities of the application.
-4- ui — contains the ui-pages and BLoCs of the application.
+4- presentation — contains the ui-pages and manage state of the application.
 5- main.dart - This is the starting point of the application.
 All the application level configurations are defined in this file i.e, theme, routes, title, orientation etc.
 ```